-More important than measures of domestic or foreign value added in trade is the nature of this participation in global supply chain trade - this can be distinguishing between forward and backward integration in GVCs:
+More important than measures of domestic or foreign value added in trade is the nature of this participation in global supply chain trade.
+This can be distinguishing between forward and backward integration in GVCs:

-- Forward integration, or indirect value added (IVA) refers to a country's share of value added embodied in other countries' exports in other words, producing intermediates that you export to other countries, who will then add further value and export them as finished products or further stage intermediates. - Backward integration, or foreign value added (FVA) refers to the share of foreign value added in embodied in a country's exports in other words, intermediate inputs imported from other countries that you then add value to and export as finished products or further stage intermediates.
+- Forward integration, or indirect value added (IVA)-refers to a country's share of value added embodied in other countries' exports-in other words, producing and exporting intermediates, to which importing countries will then add further value and export as finished products or further stage intermediates - Backward integration, or foreign value added (FVA)-refers to the share of foreign value added in embodied in a country's exports-in other words, intermediate inputs imported from other countries, to which the importing country will add value to and export as finished products or further stage intermediates.

 Both forward and backward integration matter, but neither should be inherently maximized.
-As discussed in Box 4, the products involved and the qualitative nature of the integration determine the benefits that accrue from it.
+As discussed in box 2.2, the products involved and the qualitative nature of the integration determine the benefits that accrue from it.
 Backward integration provides access to quality inputs, which contributes to downstream competitiveness; it also has significant potential to deliver productivity spillovers through access to global frontier technologies.
 As such, backward integration tends to be particularly important for developing countries as it links to a number of measures of structural transformation.
 But taken to the extreme, backward integration may crowd out local production and limit domestic value addition.
 Similarly, forward integration is an indicator of GVC participation and also provides opportunities to benefit from technology spillovers.
 But the desirability of forward integration depends a lot on what is being exported and where you sit on the value added chain.
-High levels of forward integration in developing countries can often be associated with higher resource dependency and is negatively linked to measures of diversification and structural change (African Development Bank, 2014).
-On the other hand, countries like the US and Japan have high forward integration by selling leading edge technologies (with high value added) into the early stage of global production processes.
+High levels of forward integration in developing countries can often be associated with higher resource dependency and is negatively linked to measures of diversification and structural change (AfDB et al. 2014).8 On the other hand, countries like the United States and Japan have high forward integration by selling leading-edge technologies (with high value added) into the early stage of global production processes.